How to Create Application in React Native with Node.js backend and GraphQL

 const express = require('express'); const mongoose = require('mongoose'); const app = express(); //Establish database connection const connectDb = async () => { await mongoose.connect('mongodb://localhost:27017/book_db', { useUnifiedTopology: true, useNewUrlParser: true }).then(() => { console.log("DB connected successfully...."); }).catch(() => { console.log("DB connection failed..."); }) } connectDb() //listening server on port 4000 app.listen(4000, () => { console.log("Server is running on port: 4000"); })

-- mongoose.connect is connecting to the “book_db” MongoDB database.
-If that is already created then that connects with existing otherwise create a new one & then connect “mongodb://localhost:27017/book_db” is a connection string to connect with the MongoDB database.
+- Mongoose.
+Connect is connecting to the “book_db” MongoDB database.
+If you already create that, combine it with the existing one; otherwise, create a new one & then click “mongodb://localhost:27017/book_db” as a connection string to connect with the MongoDB database.

 - Run command npm start & you will find in console “Server is running on port: 4000”.